 While a single massage can provide immediate relief, making it a consistent part of your routine is where you’ll see lasting benefits.
 Regular sessions allow your therapist to address healing in stages, adapting the pressure and techniques as your body recovers.
 Your needs will change from one month to the next, and a consistent massage plan allows your therapist to adjust to what your body needs most at that moment.
 A typical session lasts 60 to 90 minutes, giving you dedicated time to focus solely on your healing.
 Committing to this routine helps your muscles release tension gradually and allows your nervous system to fully embrace a state of relaxation and repair.

-Pair Massage with Other Healing Practices
+Combine Massage with Other Healing Practices

 Massage is incredibly powerful, but it works even better when combined with other gentle healing practices.
 Think of it as one essential tool in your recovery toolkit.
 You can support your body’s progress between sessions with activities like gentle stretching, mindful breathing, and short walks, once you have your doctor’s approval.
 Practices like these help maintain the flexibility and circulation you gain from massage.
 Massage also has profound effects on your mental health by reducing stress hormones and improving sleep quality, which is vital for any new parent.
 Combining these approaches creates a holistic plan that supports both your physical and emotional recovery.

-Maintain Your Progress for Lasting Relief
+Maintaining Your Progress for Long-Term Relief

 Continuing with scar massage long after your incision has healed is crucial for preventing future issues.
 As your scar matures, the underlying tissue can sometimes adhere to deeper layers, which may lead to feelings of tightness, pulling, or even pain during daily activities.
 Consistently massaging the area helps keep the scar tissue pliable and prevents these adhesions from forming.
 This proactive care ensures your scar integrates smoothly with the surrounding tissue, supporting your long-term comfort and mobility.
 Maintaining this practice helps you avoid potential complications down the road, making it a worthwhile investment in your future health.